We use digital innovation and collaborative problem-solving to improve everyday interactions.

 User-focused council website helps residents find important services

-Our Cookie Control tool is GDPR and CCPA compatible, simple and intuitive, and puts users in control.
+Our Cookie Control tool is GDPR, LGPD and CCPA compatible, simple and intuitive, and puts users in control.
 It stops cookies being placed on a user’s device until they give explicit consent.

 Ffora is a flexible and scalable solution that empowers online communities to collaborate, create content and share resources.

 Our flexible and compliant systems place information, options and support in one place to help business teams focus on core activities.

 Our learning management platform uses gamification and social reputation mechanics to enhance training, learning and knowledge-sharing.